Ælfgar, Earl of Mercia: Family

 Ælfgar's son Burgheard predeceased his father, expiring while returning from Rome early in 1061, and was buried at Reims.
 This led Ælfgar to give to Reims Abbey lands in Staffordshire and Shropshire, which became the endowment for Lapley Priory.
 He was survived by three other children.

 Death

 Ælfgar is believed to have died around 1062, well before the Battle of Hastings.
+He is reputedly buried in the churchyard at Algarkirk (reputedly named after him) in Lincolnshire.

 His daughter's children, of the defeated King Harold, are believed to have lived in exile.